 There are a range of resources that provide guidance on how you can build equity, diversity and inclusion efforts within your nonprofit organization.
 While some elements are best led by an impartial, outside consultant, there are many aspects that can be self-led.
 If members of your team have the experience and skills, and your organization has made the necessary time and values commitment, much of this work can be self-facilitated.

 Are you ready to do the work?

 Before you get started, it’s a good idea to take a self-analysis to ensure you and your organization are prepared to embark on the journey.
 Having commitment from leadership and the necessary resources at hand are essential for success and can cause harm if not ensured up front – conduct a readiness survey to be clear about potential barriers and challenges.
 This self-assessment from the Denver Foundation’s Inclusivity Project will provide you with some good food for thought.

 The following are free guides that will lead you step-by-step through the process.
-The guides provide all the information you need to self-facilitate a process within your organization.
+Most are guides with a broad-based focus on general inclusion, the first specializes in applying a racial equity lens.

 Building Inclusive Nonprofit Organizations, The Denver Foundation.

 Achieving Diversity in the Workplace: A Step-by-step guide, Third Sector New England.

 Welcome!
 Below are three first steps which will give any nonprofit organization a solid beginning for creating an actionable diversity, equity and inclusion plan.
 If you’ve already begun this work, you may be able to self-facilitate these steps, however using a skilled consultant will help you mitigate the effects of internal power dynamics, identify potential sore spots and ensure a smoother, more timely … Continue reading Get Started